Albert Stubblebine

 Albert "Bert" Newton Stubblebine III (February 6, 1930 – February 6, 2017) was a United States Army major general whose active-duty career spanned 32 years.
 Beginning as an armor officer, he later transferred to intelligence.
-He is credited with redesigning the U.S. Army intelligence architecture during his time as commanding general of the U.S. Army Intelligence and Security Command (INSCOM) from 1981 to 1984, after which he retired from active service.
+He is credited with redesigning the U.S. Army intelligence architecture during his time as commanding general of the U.S. Army Intelligence and Security Command (INSCOM) from 1981 to '84, after which he retired from active service.

-Over the course of his retirement, it became widely known that Stubblebine maintained a keen interest in psychic warfare throughout his service.
+After his retirement, it became widely known that Stubblebine had maintained a keen interest in psychic warfare throughout his service.
 He sought to develop an army of soldiers with special powers, such as the ability to walk through walls.

 Biography

 Stubblebine graduated from the United States Military Academy in 1952 and subsequently received an M.S. in chemical engineering from Columbia University in 1961.
 He married his wife, Geraldine, in 1952; they would ultimately adopt two children.
 Beginning his military career as an armor officer, he later transferred to military intelligence.

 In 1968, Stubblebine was transferred to the staff of the Military Assistance Command, Vietnam and later was assigned to the 25th Infantry Division as its G-2 (intelligence officer).
 For his service in the Vietnam War, Stubblebine was awarded the Legion of Merit and the Bronze Star Medal.

 As a colonel, Stubblebine participated in a special task force that defined the requirements of the U.S. Army for future conflict.
 By 1980, General Stubblebine commanded the Electronic Research and Development Command (ERADCOM).
 Stubblebine was strongly influenced by Lieutenant Colonel Jim Channon's New Age-inspired First Earth Battalion Field Manual (1979).
 Stubblebine became a proponent of psychic warfare and initiated a project within the U.S. Army Intelligence and Security Command (INSCOM), which he commanded from 1981 to 1984, to create "a breed of 'super soldier'" who would "have the ability to become invisible at will and to walk through walls".
 He attempted to walk through walls himself—but failed, as he himself described in a 2004 interview.
 (These activities feature prominently in Jon Ronson's 2004 book The Men Who Stare at Goats.)